 a.
 Center: a university-recognized center is composed of faculty and, potentially, staff and students who declare a shared technical interest and pursue shared research, instruction, and/or outreach as an enterprise that involves common activities; these may include cooperative research and scholarship, shared resources, operations, facilities, and personnel.

 b.
 Institute: a university-recognized institute is broader and more complex than a center and may be a collection of centers or an amalgamation of entities.

 c.
-University Official: the person to whom the center or institute Director reports (e.g., a dean, a vice president, or the PSVPAA) may be referred to as the "university official."
+University Official: the person to whom the center or institute director reports (e.g., a dean, a vice president, or the PSVP) may be referred to as the “university official.”

 2. Policies and Procedures

-Accountability and performance-based management is the responsibility of the university official to whom the proposed center or institute Director reports as identified in Attachment A.
+Accountability and performance-based management are the responsibility of the university official to whom the proposed center or institute director reports as identified in Attachment A.

-An up-to-date database of university-recognized centers and institutes will be maintained in the Office of the Vice President for Research (OVPR).
+An up-to-date database of university-recognized centers and institutes will be maintained in the Office of Research and Innovation (OR&I).

 Faculty groups with common interests may find it appropriate to organize themselves in a common focus to establish an identifiable unit within the university.
 Major criteria for the formation of such units are:

 (1) Relevance to the university's academic, research, and/or service mission;

 (2) Potential benefits to be gained by the formation of such a unit; and